Content Map Terms

 Breastfeeding: When Baby Doesn't Want to Stop

-Sometimes a mother wants to stop breastfeeding, but her baby shows signs of wanting to continue.
-If possible, continue breastfeeding a while longer.
-If this is not possible, the following suggestions may help you:
+There may be times when you want to stop breastfeeding, but your baby shows signs of wanting to continue.
+If possible, keep breastfeeding a while longer.
+If you can't, then try these tips:

-• Offer breast milk pumped from your breast, formula, or cow's milk (if your baby is more than 9 to 12 months of age and eating a variety of iron-rich foods) in a cup or bottle before you breastfeed or between breastfeedings.
+• Offer breast milk pumped from your breast, formula, or whole cow's milk (if your baby is 9 to 12 months of age and eating a variety of iron-rich foods) in a cup or bottle.
+Do this before you breastfeed or between breastfeedings.
 Slowly increase the amount in the cup or bottle.
 If possible, have someone else feed your baby with a bottle or cup.

 • If your baby spits out the bottle nipple when first starting to bottle-feed, keep trying.
 Experiment with different nipple types.
 It often takes time for a breastfed baby to get used to an artificial nipple.
 Or it may be time to use a cup.